 The Beacon is a selective school but take a wide range of abilities – it’s not just about academics here.
 There’s specialist SEN provision in a new dedicated space on offer in a light and airy space that has displays celebrating famous dyslexics and emphasising that everybody has different gifts are the order of the day.

-The Beacon adapted quickly and smartly to the pandemic back in March last year with its #BeaconExcellence: Online provision, giving their boys what the best schools managed with continued normal time table, live lessons where possible, tutor time every morning, interactions with classmates and assemblies.
+The Beacon adapted quickly and smartly throughout the lockdowns with its #BeaconExcellence: Online provision, giving their boys what the best schools managed with continued normal timetable, live lessons where possible, tutor time every morning, interactions with classmates, and assemblies.
 They also offered one thing I’ve not heard offered elsewhere, which is access to the school counsellor every day for boys and their families – that must have been a real helping hand for many.

 If a quirk is ‘not the norm’ then I have to say the food, because these are the best school lunches I’ve ever come across.
 The breadth on offer, but also the thought that’s gone into Taste Buddies, a kitchen-led initiative getting the kids to try British seasonal food (when I was there – Jerusalem artichokes!) was seriously impressive.
 The emphasis on cooking for the boys is unusual too, weekly lessons that culminate in a Yearly Mastercook competition judged by Laurie Gear of the Michelin starred (and former Muddy Award winner) Artichoke restaurant.

 More a footnote of history than a quirk is the dining hall where Sgts Mess’ has been carved over the doorway, a throwback to the Second World War when the army were billeted in the buildings.